dotkom/monoweb/README.md

 # Monoweb

 Monoweb is the next-generation web application for Online.
-This monorepo contains all the source code for the applications that power the Online web experience.
+This monorepo contains all the source code for the applications that power the Onlineweb experience.

 ## Local Development